outde-xyz/website/content/Discussions/2020-01-08_graf_semantics_followup.md

 Reuland says that if a pronoun doesn't get bound in syntax, then it can try to establish binding relations in semantics, and if that doesn't work out, then pragmatics will figure out the antecedent.
 CBH has a similar multi-layer machinery.
 In cases that are clearly true or false, semantics does all the work.
+This happens when the choice between universal and existential construal of a donkey pronoun does not affect the overall truth.
 But when context matters, semantics passes it on to pragmatics, which then fills in the gaps based on the current question under discussion.

 That is indeed similar to what I said about how research on parsing is done (or ought to be done).